ventZl/cmrx/man/02_overview.md

 Due to limitations of Cortex-M hardware, whole flash region is marked as read + execute.
-It would be extremely difficult to provide working implementation of memory protection which would allow use of library functions if code was under memory protection.
+It would be extremely difficult to provide working implementation of memory protection which would allow use of library functions if process' code execution was explicitly allowed by the memory protection.
 And it would probably impossible to do that statically.
-This design decision has effect you have to be aware of as a developer: every code can read everything in flash, including any possible secrets stored there.
+This design decision has effect you have to be aware of as a developer: **every code can read everything in flash, including any possible secrets stored there**.

 When it comes to RAM, the situation is completely different.
 Any process can only access RAM claimed by variables being defined by process' code.